Lessons from an apprentice writer

 The reader was born into this magic world of signs.
 Then, poems and prose materialised as woodworking of graphite, an art of pencil, paper, and letters, images came from the imagination.

 Now, I understand that reading is beyond.
-The contact with words is not enough and we need to throw ourselves into emotion.
+The contact with words is not enough, and we need to throw ourselves into emotion.

-Emotion came from information we read and elaborate to argue in the future as if we were building a knowledge chest.
-This baggage came from research and studies of writers and poets we chose to embrace hearts and minds and, finally, we will have a single and uniform discourse to people.
+Emotion came from information we read and elaborate on to argue in the future, as if we were building a knowledge chest.
+This baggage came from research and studies of writers and poets we chose to embrace hearts and minds, and, finally, we will have a single and uniform discourse to people.
 Or it can be an indoctrination or a simple way to give lazy people the words to argue with others.
 People who don’t want to learn the art of reading and interpretation, and don’t want to rebuild themselves and the world.

-Reading and interpretation put our lives, our culture and familiar memories against the world and its words.
+Reading and interpretation put our lives, our culture and our familiar memories against the world and its words.

 But, the look that seeks words has to look for the silence and the noise from the streets.